 - Chlorine Stabilizer (cyanuric acid) is needed to maintain proper levels of chlorine.
 Most non-stabilized chlorine is destroyed by the UV radiation from the sun within two (2) hours.
-Chlorine stabilizer should be maintained between 30 50 ppm.
-For indoor pools, it is not necessary to add chlorine stabilizer to the swimming pool water. - Nitrates can cause extremely high chlorine demands and will deplete chlorine from your swimming pool.
+Chlorine stabilizer should be maintained between 30 50 PPM. - Nitrates can cause extremely high chlorine demands and will deplete chlorine from your swimming pool.
 In some cases nitrates may even lower your chlorine levels to zero.
 Your local pool professional can test for nitrates.
-Make sure nitrates are not present in your pool.

-- Metals (some metals) can cause loss of chlorine and stain your pool.
+Make sure nitrates are not present in your pool. - Metals (some metals) can cause loss of chlorine stain your pool.
 Have your local pool professional check for metals and recommend methods of removal. - Chloramines should not be present in pool water.
 When organic materials combine with free chlorine, chloramines are formed.
 This ties up the free chlorine in your pool and does not allow the chlorine in your pool to disinfect.
 Chloramines also cloud pool water and burn the eyes.
 Shock to remove chloramines at the initial startup of the pool. - Super Chlorination burns out the organic material that has combined with chlorine which frees the chlorine for sanitizing.
-Super Chlorination is accomplished by raising the chlorine level quickly and dramatically.
+This is accomplished by raising the chlorine level quickly and dramatically.
 To super chlorinate the pool using the Jandy® AquaPure® Ei chlorine generating device, set the chlorine production to 100% and then set the pump and the cell to run for 24 hours. - Shocking (Superoxidation) is also a means of burning out the organic material that has combined with chlorine.
 This method involves the manual addition of chemicals to quickly raise the level of chlorine.
-When the chlorine level is quickly raised to 5 15 ppm the pool water is said to have been shocked.

-NOTE On initial startup of a pool, it is best to shock using an alternate source, i.e., use a shock treatment available at your local pool supplier.
+When the chlorine level is quickly raised to 5 - 15 PPM the pool water is said to have been shocked. - NOTE On initial startup of a pool, it is best to shock from an alternate source, i.e., use a shock treatment available at your local pool supplier.